Takumi123w/nemo-wayland/README.md

 A. labwc
 - nano ~/.config/labwc/autostart edit nano, geanny of other text editor
 - put this in bellow anything 'nemo-desktop &'
+- wlogout or anything logout
+- Enter back and done

 Nemo
 ====